Rosewood-Development/RoseStacker/README.md

+## RoseStacker

-RoseStacker: A stacker plugin created with performance in mind.
+Created with accuracy and performance in mind.